RichardScottOZ/GOCAD_SG_Grid_Reader/README.md

 ```

 - AuScope geomodel repository converts all sorts of GOCAD stuff
-- SGRid example here:- https://github.com/RichardScottOZ/geomodel-2-3dweb - see notebook and chanced gocad_importer.py file for example - dump out their work, turn into vtr [or whatever you like]
+- SGRid example here:- https://github.com/RichardScottOZ/geomodel-2-3dweb - see notebook and changed gocad_importer.py file for example - dump out their work, turn into vtr [or whatever you like]